dsifford/wordpress/README.md

 ### Requirements
 This Dockerfile must be ran in conjunction with a MySQL container, preferably using Docker Compose.

+**Importing an existing database**
+- If you have an exported `.sql` file from an existing website, drop the file into a folder called `data` and create a volume in the wordpress image at `/data`.
+The dockerfile will automatically apply your database to the development environment.

 ### Environment Variables

 ##### WordPress Container
 - `DB_PASS` (required): Must match `MYSQL_ROOT_PASSWORD`
 - `DB_NAME` (optional): Defaults to 'wordpress'
 - `PLUGINS` (optional): Comma-separated list of plugins that you depend on.
+- `SEARCH_REPLACE` (optional): Comma-separated string in the form of `current-url`,`replacement-url`.
+When defined, `current-url` will be replaced with `replacement-url` on build (useful for development environments utilizing a database copied from a live site).

 ##### MySQL Container
 - `MYSQL_ROOT_PASSWORD` (required): Must match `DB_PASS`